Heidi Stepanek – Owner/Artistic Director

 Heidi began her career pursuing a Bachelor of Music degree at Queen’s University with piano as her major instrument and ethnomusicology as her subject major.
 While at Queen’s, she also completed a year abroad at the Royal Scottish Academy of Music and Drama in Glasgow, Scotland, where she continued her studies in both music and theatre.
 She then went on to post-graduate study at Memorial University in St. John’s, Newfoundland, where she received her Master of Arts degree in Folklore and Folk Music.
 Heidi spent two years in a PhD program in Ethnomusicology and Musicology at York University in Toronto, before deciding to pursue her career in business full-time.

 Heidi has worked in various capacities both in amateur and professional theatre.
 Her most prominent position was as stage manager with the Canadian Opera Company at the Banff Centre for the Arts.
 She has also worked with numerous theatre companies and musical groups across Canada and in Scotland, including Newfoundland Musical Theatre, the Royal Scottish Academy Opera Company, Queen’s Wind and Choral Ensembles, The Kingston Symphony Orchestra, Vanier College Players at York University, and the Perth Community Choir.
 Her capacities in these groups have ranged between artistic and management, including roles as an actor, director, conductor, musician, technician, stage manager, and producer.
-She is intimately familiar with virtually all aspects of musical and theatrical production, which she has put to use in the companies that she has founded: the “Fountain of Youth Troupe,” a traveling theatre performance group for school-age children, the “Perth Academy of Musical Theatre,” a training centre for youths, and “Orion Theatre Company” (co-founded with her husband, Peter Dixon), an amateur adult performance company.
+She is intimately familiar with virtually all aspects of musical and theatrical production, which she has put to use in the companies that she has founded: the “Fountain of Youth Troupe,” a traveling theatre performance group for school-age children, the “Perth Academy of Musical Theatre,” a training centre for youths, and “Orion Theatre Company” (co-founded with her partner, Peter Dixon), an amateur adult performance company.

 Heidi is also a registered music teacher with ORMTA.